Sousastep/sousastep/SousaFX/.docs/_sources/content/crossover.rst.txt

 |

-The first crossover is a :ref:`4th-order Linkwitz Riley crossover <SousaFX Max Patches>` that's native to Max.
+The first crossover is a :ref:`4th-order Linkwitz Riley crossover <Patches>` that's native to Max.

 .. image:: media/crossovergen.png
    :width: 60%